How much is your car worth?

 The A7 has a 3500 lbs. towing capacity.
 The Rapide has no towing capacity.

-A Service Interval Display is standard on the A7 to save the owner time and money by calculating maintenance intervals based on odometer mileage.
+A Service Interval Display is standard on the A7 to save the owner time and money by calculating maintenance intervals for oil changes and vehicle inspection based on odometer mileage.
 This takes the guesswork out of keeping your vehicle in top condition and helps it last longer.
 Aston Martin doesn’t offer a maintenance reminder on the Rapide.

 The A7’s standard easy entry system raises the steering wheel, making it easier for the driver to get in and out.
 The Rapide doesn’t offer an easy entry system.